Oh, How I Miss Crackers!

 Let’s dive into this simple recipe.
 I promise, you will be amazed how easy this recipe is and you will wonder why you have waited so long to tackle a gluten free cracker recipe!

 Step by Step Instructions

-First put the ingredients in a food processor.
+First, put the ingredients in a food processor.
 A dough will form.
 This is a forgiving dough!
 If it is too wet, add a little tapioca flour and knead in.
-If it is too dry, add in a little more water to create a nice smooth dough.
+If it is too dry, add a little more water to create a nice smooth dough.

 Roll out the dough right on a cookie sheet.
 No need to grease the cookie sheet, there is enough fat in the dough that it will not stick to the cookie sheet while baking.
 You might need to flour the dough with a little tapioca flour to prevent the dough from sticking to the rolling pin.

 Roll the dough out super thin like the picture below.
 The thinner the dough, the crispier the cracker.
 I like to roll mine out super thin!